Sunbird-Ed/sunbird-perf-tests/README.md

   - Index on column "user_id" on table fed_user_credential
   - Index on column "user_id" on table FED_USER_ATTRIBUTE
   - Index on column "realm_id" on table FED_USER_ATTRIBUTE

-### 3. SignUp API invoked with 2 keycloak nodes:
+### 3. Signup API invoked with 2 keycloak nodes

 * These were captured after optimizations were applied to the individual APIs
 * Each API is tested with 20,000 hashing
-* Each API was invoked directly using domain
+* Each API was invoked directly using domain url
-* Infrastructure used in this run:
+* Infrastructure changes done in this run:
-  - 3 Cassandra Nodes (4 vcpus, 16 GiB memory)
-  - 3 Application Elasticsearch Nodes (8 vcpus, 32 GiB memory)
   - 2 Keyclaok Nodes (4 vcpus, 8 GiB memory)
-  - Postgres - 4 vCPU
-  - 8 Learner Service Replicas
-  - 12 Proxy Replicas
-  - 6 Kong Replicas
-  - 8 Player Service Replicas

 | API         | URL used  in Test  | Thread Count | Ramp-up Period(in Seconds) | Loop Count | Throughput/sec | Avg (ms) | 95th pct | 99th pct |
 |-------------|--------------------|--------------|----------------------------|------------|----------------|----------|----------|----------|